mikigom/BridgeDepth/README.md

   <img src="./assets/cloud.gif">
 </p>

-Tips:
-- For in the wild deployment, we generally recommend the [`rvc_pretrain.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_rvc_pretrain.pth) checkpoint.
-You are encouraged to also try other models for your best fit ([`middlebury_pretrain.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_middlebury_pretrain.pth), [`eth3d_pretrain.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_eth3d_pretrain.pth), or [`rvc.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_rvc.pth) maybe your favorite).
-- For high-resolution image (>720p), you are highly suggested to run with smaller scale, e.g., **downsampled to 720p**, not only for faster inference but also better performance.

 ### Inference
 To test on your own stereo image pairs, placed at `$left_directory` and `$right_direcoty` respectively
 ```bash
 python infer.py --input $left_directory $right_directory --output $output_directory --from-pretrained rvc_pretrain # also try with [rvc | eth3d_pretrain | middlebury_pretrain]
 ```

+Tips:
+- For in the wild deployment, we generally recommend the [`rvc_pretrain.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_rvc_pretrain.pth) checkpoint.
+You are encouraged to also try other models for your best fit ([`middlebury_pretrain.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_middlebury_pretrain.pth), [`eth3d_pretrain.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_eth3d_pretrain.pth), or [`rvc.pth`](https://huggingface.co/aeolusguan/BridgeDepth/resolve/main/bridge_rvc.pth) maybe your favorite).
+- For high-resolution image (>720p), you are highly suggested to run with smaller scale, e.g., **downsampled to 720p**, not only for faster inference but also better performance.

 ## Datasets
-To train/evaluate _BridgeDepth_, you fisrt need to prepare datasets following [this guide](bridgedepth/dataloader/README.md).
+To train/evaluate _BridgeDepth_, you first need to prepare datasets following [this guide](bridgedepth/dataloader/README.md).

 ## Evaluation
 To evaluate on SceneFlow test set, run